LucaNerlich/adobe-home-automation/README.md

 - Nice to have Device Types
     - [ ] color (picker/value) -> rgb lights
     - [ ] set timer for X -> close blinds at 12pm
+    - [ ] simple "button" strategy / alternative to checkbox
+        - can we extend bool strategy?
+- [ ] write the rest of technical documentation
+- [ ] use more `data-` attributes as resilient dom selectors
 - [x] Setup skeleton div structure
 - [ ] ~~add localStorage "cache" / "state" to preserve *something* during page refresh~~
     - [x] add "load demo state" button instead?